Beauty, Race & Genetics: Can Blacks & Africans Be Born With Natural Blue Or Green-Coloured Eyes? How Does It Happen?

 BLUE AND GREEN IN BLACK

-Well-known stars of stage and screen such as Vanessa Williams, Rihanna, Tyra Banks and Terrence Howard, as well as Indian Bollywood actress Aishwarya Rai, are well-known examples of celebrities of colour who do not have stereotypically brown eyes.
+Well-known stars of stage and screen such as Vanessa Williams, Rihanna, Tyra Banksand Terrence Howard, as well as Indian Bollywood actress Aishwarya Rai, are well-known examples of celebrities of colour who do not have stereotypically brown eyes.
 Williams’s are blue, while the others are green.
-But many confused people around the world, unaware of the genetic facts, still presume that they are wearing colored contact lenses to hide their natural eye colour.
+But many confused people around the world, unaware of the genetic facts, still presume that they are wearing coloured contact lenses to hide their natural eye colour.

-AFRICA GREEN, AFRICA BLUE: Celebrities with natural blue and green-coloured eyes include singer Rihanna (top left), TV personality Tyra Banks (top right), actress Vanessa Williams (above left) and Bollywood star Aishwarya Rai (above right).
+AFRICA GREEN, AFRICA BLUE: Non-white celebrities with natural blue and green-coloured eyes include singer Rihanna, TV personality Tyra Banks, actress Vanessa Williams and Bollywood star Aishwarya Rai.
+Many do not believe these stars have naturally green or blue eyes, and instead think they are wearing colour contact lenses.